garann/wcteditor/README.md

 ### userClasses ###
 array of strings:
-CSS classes you'd like to have applied to the div that wraps the editor.
+CSS class(es) you'd like to have applied to the div that wraps the editor.

 ### defaultText ###
 string: